ericasaw/ericasaw.github.io/RRISA_reduced.markdown

 The original names for all of the targets remain for reference to the Raw component.
 If users find anything that appears to be a misidentification we ask that they report it by raising a GitHub issue.

-Downloadable from [our GitHub](https://github.com/IGRINScontact/RRISA.git) as a .csv or .xls or see the spreadsheet embedded below for quick ctr+f/cmd+f searching.

-For a more detailed description of the Reduced RRISA header, check out the readme_reduced.md in [our GitHub](https://github.com/IGRINScontact/RRISA.git).

 <h3>Data Reduction</h3>
 IGRINS reduced data have been processed with the [IGRINS Pipeline Package (PLP)](https://github.com/igrins/plp) see [Lee+ 2017](https://zenodo.org/record/845059#.Yolg-C-cawA).